saber-notes/saber/packages/onyxsdk_pen/README.md

 ),
 ```

-You can optionally run the `init` method in the `main` function of your app to
+Run `await OnyxSdkPenArea.init()` in the `main` function of your app.
-initialize the Onyx SDK.
-This is not required, but it will improve initial
+This is not required, but it will improve initial performance on
-performance on non-Onyx Android devices.
+non-Onyx Android devices.

 ```dart
 void main() async {